 If I can’t post as my business page in a Facebook group, what’s the point?

-If your profile has all the right information, when someone hovers over your name, they immediately understand what you do and where they can find out more about your business.
+If your profile has all the right information, people can immediately understand what you do and where they can find out more about your business.